MattiasBuelens/web-streams-polyfill/README.md

 ## Usage

-This library comes in four variants:
+This library comes in multiple variants:
 * `@mattiasbuelens/web-streams-polyfill`: a polyfill that replaces the native stream implementations.
   Recommended for use in web apps through a `<script>` tag.
 * `@mattiasbuelens/web-streams-polyfill/es6`: a polyfill targeting ES2015+ environments.